2000 EUROS ICLAS SPONSORSHIP for Laboratory Animal Education and Training in Europe

 - A cover letter, which should include information on the proposed activity.
 The statement should provide details of the course visited or developed, indicate what the candidate is hoping to gain, how he/she would use the knowledge and experience to be acquired, how that knowledge would be used.

 - A Curriculum Vitae, maximum of 4 pages in length, with emphasis on laboratory animal science training and experience.

 Queries or completed applications should be addressed to email@example.com

-Deadline: Applications should be received before the 1 April 2019.
+Deadline: Applications should be received before the 1st of May 2020.

-The outcome of the proposal will be communicated to the applicant before the 1st May 2019
+The outcome of the proposal will be communicated to the applicant before the 1st of June 2020.